glitchdotcom/solari-board/README.md

 - The `sDate` field takes any [date.js](https://code.google.com/p/datejs/wiki/APIDocumentation#parse) parsable string (e.g. `today`, `next monday`)
-- There are two included examples, postJsonp.py is a simple example that sends the example given above to the solari board without changing. postFogbugz.py connects to a FogBugz installation through the [xml api](https://developers.fogbugz.com/default.asp?W199).
+- There are two included examples, postJsonp.py is a basic script that statically sends the sample payload given above to the solari board. postFogbugz.py connects to a FogBugz installation through the [xml api](https://developers.fogbugz.com/default.asp?W199).
   To use either example, Just place all files and folders onto a Python-enabled CGI server, then edit `fbsettings.py` with your FogBugz URL and
   [FogBugz token](http://fogbugz.stackexchange.com/questions/900/how-do-i-get-an-xml-api-token) if needed.